 Sec.
 17-2.
-Excessive Height of Weeds, Plants and Grass Prohibited and Declared a Nuisance.
+Excessive Height of Weeds, Plants, Grass, Underbrush and Overgrowth Prohibited and Declared a Nuisance.

-It shall be unlawful for any person to permit any weeds, grass or plants other than trees, bushes, flowers or other ornamental plants to grow to a height exceeding six (6) inches anywhere in the Village.
-Any such plants or weeds exceeding such height are hereby declared to be a nuisance.
+It shall be unlawful for any person to permit any weeds, grass, plants, underbrush or overgrowth other than trees, bushes, flowers or other ornamental plants to grow to a height exceeding six (6) inches anywhere in the Village.
+Any such plants or weeds exceeding such height are hereby declared to be a nuisance."
 (Ord.
-2006-4; 6/26/06)
+2006-4; 6/26/06, revised 7/10/23)